pycontribs/pyrax/docs/cloud_files.md

 ## Uploading an Entire Folder to Cloud Files
 A very common use case is needing to upload an entire folder, including subfolders, to a Cloud Files container.
 Because this is so common, pyrax includes an `upload_folder()` method.
-You pass in the path to the folder you want to upload, and it will handle the rest in the background.
-If you specify the name of a container in your request, the folder contents will be uploaded to that container.
-If you don't specify a container name, a new container with the same name as the folder you are uploading will be created, and the objects stored in there.
+You pass in the path to the folder you want to upload, and it handles the rest in the background.
+If you specify the name of a container in your request, the folder contents is uploaded to that container.
+If you don't specify a container name, a new container with the same name as the folder you are uploading is created, and the objects stored in there.

-You can also specify one or more file name patterns to ignore, and pyrax will skip any of the files that match any of the patterns.
+You can also specify one or more file name patterns to ignore, and pyrax skips any of the files that match any of the patterns.
 This is useful if there are files that you don't wish to retain, such as .pyc and .pyo files in a Python project.
 You can pass either a single string pattern, or a list of strings to use.

 `upload_folder()` accepts the same optional parameters as `upload_file()`: `content_type`, `content_encoding`, and `ttl`.
 See the section on [Storing Objects in Cloud Files](#uploadfiles) for an explanation of these parameters.
 Calling `upload_folder()` returns a 2-tuple: the key for the upload process, and the total bytes to be uploaded.
 You can use the key to query `pyrax.cloudfiles` for the status of the upload, or to cancel it if necessary.